CinthiaCuza/CinthiaCuza/README.md

 ### Hi, I'm Cinthia.
-Welcome to my profile! :+1:
+Welcome to my profile! :+1: -------------- [**Portfolio**](https://cinthiacuza.my.canva.site/) --------------- [**LinkedIn**](https://www.linkedin.com/in/cinthia-cuza-soca/)

-#### :mortar_board: I graduated as a computer engineer, but my path in the game development world didn't start at that moment.
+#### :mortar_board: I graduated as computer engineer and my path in game development started during my time as student.

-:two::zero::one::three: I started my university studies at the Computing Sciences University in Cuba. :books:
+:two::zero::one::three: My studies commenced at the Computing Sciences University in Cuba. :books:

-:two::zero::one::seven: I started my practical studies in VERTEX, the center specialized in video games development. :computer:
+:two::zero::one::seven: I got my practical training in VERTEX, the center specialized in video games development. :computer:

-:two::zero::one::nine: I presented as my bachelor thesis the video game "The Wumpus world", based on artificial intelligence techniques. :video_game:
+:two::zero::one::nine: I developed as my bachelor thesis the video game "The Wumpus world", based on artificial intelligence techniques. :video_game:

-By then, I already had **skills** in:
+By then, I had the following **skills**:

 <img src="TechnicalExperiencePart1.png" width="344" height="230" />